CTV Television Network: Logos

 The network's original logo was an oval-shaped letter "C", the inside shaped like a television tube.
 Contained within the C were the initials "CTV".
 In 1966, colour programming was ushered in with a new logo, depicting a red circle containing the initial "C", a blue square with a "T", and a green inverted triangle with a "V".
-This logo has been used, albeit with minor variations along the way ever since.
-In 1967, the letters "CTV" were rounded and easier to see, with the "base/TV" graphic added later.
+This logo has been used to the present day, albeit with minor variation.

+In 1967, the letters "CTV" were redesigned and made thicker, making them easier to see.
+The letters in turn became rounded, with the "base/TV" graphic added later.
 In 1975, the shapes were brightened.
 In 1990, the letters "CTV" were angled and tweaked with any additional designs dropped from it.
 In 1998, CTV introduced a new "ribbons" identity which lasted until 2018 with various minor adjustments before then.

 Initially, CTV used the three coloured ribbons and shapes of its logo to represent its different divisions.
 In the network branding, the red ribbon and circle represented entertainment programming, the blue ribbon and square represented news programming, and the green ribbon and inverted triangle referred to sports programming.
 For a period, the identity featured bumper idents featuring CTV personalities manipulating the logo's shapes as physical objects.
-In 2004, the network added colour gradients to the shapes to create a 3D effect.
-The 3D shapes were then brightened in 2011.
+Later, in 1998, the network added colour gradients to the shapes to create a 3D effect.
+That variant became CTV's official logo in 2004; the 3D shapes then obtained a more realistic appearance on August 29, 2011 to reflect the name change from A to CTV Two.

 On September 24, 2018, CTV introduced a new logo and branding elements with a flatter "digital" appearance, as well as a new promotional campaign, "Get into it".